Destination Spain Granada

 At the campsite reception, there is information on hicking.
 There is a 6-hour return hike up to Siete Lagunas that is well signposted.

-Like any hike go prepared: Tell someone where you intend on going, were the correct clothing (weather can change quickly) take food, water and wear something bright to be seen.
+Like any hike go prepared: Tell someone where you intend on going, were the correct clothing (weather can change quickly, possible there is snow from autumn until June) take food, water and wear something bright to be seen.

 Spain is a paradise for the independent traveler who likes adventure.